isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-rusted-metal/index.md

 On the contrary, Krylon K06903907 saves you time through its fast-drying nature, and within 10 minutes you are able to apply a second recoat if need be.
 Unlike other paints, you do not have to worry about your wall attracting dirt which comes as a result of the lengthy drying time.
 The glossy surface is equally easy to clean and therefore among the best to go for in the market using a galvanized metal primer.

-Pros:
-- Acts as a paint and a primer
-- Gives you a glossy, semi-glossy, or matte finish
-- Fast drying
-- Easy to apply
+Pros: - Acts as a paint and a primer - Gives you a glossy, semi-glossy, or matte finish - Fast drying - Easy to apply - Durable
-- Durable

-Cons:
-- Need to apply many coats
+Cons: - Need to apply many coats

+> See Also: > Painting over primed surface >?

 ###  [7.
 Eastwood Rust Converter, One Quart](https://www.amazon.com/dp/B07PPPPKGM/?tag=p-policy-20)